Alfresco/alfresco-js-api/README.md

 ### Login with OAUTH2 Alfresco authorization server

 If you have installed the Alfresco authorization server you can login with this option.
+If your auth endpoint is different from the standard one "/oauth/token" you can override it through the property authPath

 ### Example
 ```javascript